Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-If you have questions about your pet's after-surgery care contact our animal surgeons at Lafayette Or visit the veterinary surgery page on our website.
+If you have questions about your pet's after-surgery care contact our animal surgeons at Lafayette or visit the veterinary surgery page on our website.
 Our veterinary team will be happy to provide you with any answers or advice you need when caring for your pet.

 New patients are always welcome.